 - April 26, 2017: Kirby was claimed off waivers by the Padres from the Angels.

-Jan 12, 2018: Kirby and the Padres avoided arbitration, agreeing to a one-year deal.
+Jan 12, 2018: Walker and the D-backs avoided arbitration, agreeing on a one-year deal.

 |Birth City:||Lihue, HI|